bionetslab/grn-benchmark/src/codc-cli-tool/README.md

 </details>

 ## Brief Description
-CODC is a Command-Line Interface (CLI) designed for analyzing gene expression data to identify differential coexpression between two conditions using a copula-based approach.
+CODC is a Command-Line Interface (CLI) designed for analyzing gene expression data to calculate differential co-expression between two conditions using a copula-based approach.
-This tool is reimplemented in python based on the [author's R implementation](https://github.com/Snehalikalall/CODC/blob/master/distance_mat_calculation.R) due to calculation complexoty issue.
-This version also utilizes parallel processing for better performance.
-Beside the coexpression calculation, the CLI provides downstream and performace measurement commands.
+This tool is re-implemented in python based on the [R implementation](https://github.com/Snehalikalall/CODC/blob/master/distance_mat_calculation.R) Ray et al. due to calculation complexity.
+This tool also utilizes parallel processing for better performance.
+Beside the co-expression calculation, the CLI provides downstream and performace measurement commands.

 ## Reference to the Publication
-This tool implements the method proposed by Ray, S., Lall, S., & Bandyopadhyay, S. in "CODC: a Copula-based model to identify differential coexpression."
-You can read the study here: [npj Systems Biology and Applications (2020)](https://doi.org/10.1038/s41540-020-0137-9).
+This tool implements the method proposed by Ray, S., Lall, S., & Bandyopadhyay, S. in ["CODC: a Copula-based model to identify differential co-expression."](https://doi.org/10.1038/s41540-020-0137-9).

 ## Methodology
 The methodology to compute the copula based differential co-expression and mathematical explaination is detailed [here](downstream-analysis/methodology.md)